ricardokl/straico-proxy/README.md

 # Straico Proxy

-A proxy server that routes requests to different AI providers based on model prefixes, with special handling for Straico API format conversion.
+A proxy server that enables tool calling and streaming for Straico API, with format conversions to bridge compatibility gaps.
+"Mileage may vary" as conversions between different API formats are involved.

+Router functionality is included as an extra feature for multi-provider support.

 ## Features

-- Routes requests to multiple AI providers (Straico, SambaNova, Cerebras, Groq)
+- **Tool calling support** for Straico API
+- **Streaming capabilities** for real-time responses
-- Converts between OpenAI and Straico API formats
+- **Format conversions** between OpenAI and Straico API formats
-- Supports both streaming and non-streaming responses
+- **Multi-provider routing** (extra feature) for SambaNova, Cerebras, Groq
 - Simple configuration through environment variables

 ## Installation